CONFLICT MINERALS POLICY

 Telit’s Designated Officers are:

-• Telit’s Chief Legal Officer; and
+• Telit Cinterion’s Chief Legal Officer; and

-• The Chairman of Telit’s Audit Committee.
+• The Chairman of Telit Cinterion’s Audit Committee.

 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith any suspicions relating to Conflict Minerals.
-Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
+Detrimental treatment includes dismissal, disciplinary action, threats or other unfavorable treatment connected with raising a concern.

 This policy does not form part of any employee’s contract of employment, and we may amend it at any time.
 Breach of this policy may result in disciplinary action up to and including dismissal.